 Along the process, blood tests will be done to assess your dog’s overall health.

-What Is the Coccidia Treatment in Dogs?
+What Is the Treatment for Coccidia in Dogs?

 Treating and eliminating coccidiosis involves medications and supportive care methods.
 Because the parasite is internal, we usually prescribe medications that stop the reproduction of parasites and eliminate them completely.
 This includes sulfadimethoxine and ponazuril.